INTRODUCTION

 The observatory, like all the other buildings of that time, was surrounded by high walls that shielded it from the barbarian attacks.

-In the view of these savages at the end of the world, all the scientific institutions - museums, academies, libraries, observatories - were the strongest fortifications of the system they hated.
+From the viewpoint of these savages at the end of the world, all the scientific institutions - museums, academies, libraries, observatories - were the strongest fortifications of the system they hated.
 Science forged the chains of slavery for millions of people, which they never had the power to break.
 Weak, helpless masses stood before the gigantic structures erected by the labors of scientists that concealed access to power and the blessings of life from them.
 The scientists divided themselves into many closed sects, into which it was only possible enter with a certain amount luck and many years of work that required total detachment from life.

 Knowledge grew to such immense dimensions that not a single specialist, no matter how narrow the area of their study, could fully read even a thousandth of the books written by their predecessors.
 Eventually, study was reduced to memorizing a number of formulas and rules, the meaning of which was understood by neither teachers nor students.
 Creativity in science became impossible, because a scientist's entire life was spent reading and memorizing encyclopedias, in which past centuries' conquests were intermixed in a dry and concise presentation.
 Science is dead.
 Her dry frame remained, a mummy in a tomb with spells and magic formulas.
-Using these formulas, it was possible to conjure thunder and lightning, thwart epidemics, build mechanisms of an amazing complexity, and perform in ways that seemed more strange and mysterious to everyone than the miracles in the temple of Osiris and the tricks of the fakirs on Vera Square.
+Using these formulas, it was possible to conjure thunder and lightning, thwart epidemics, build mechanisms of an amazing complexity, and perform in ways that seemed more strange and mysterious to everyone than the miracles in the temple of Osiris and the tricks of the fakirs in Vera Square.

 I was met at the observatory by the younger observer, Hockey, an astronomer of the sixty-fourth degree who had the right to wear a pink robe.
 Majestic instruments, incomprehensible and forgotten, stood on solid marble pedestals.
 Some of the latter were broken and in the far corners of the hall, the telescopes, levers and screws looked like a forest felled by a storm.
 Among these instruments, Hockey, in his pink robe dragging across the dusty slabs, seemed small and insignificant.
 He seemed to be lost among the telescopes, brass discs and stone pedestals that looked like tombs.

 - "Have you ever visited us?" - Hockey asked. - "Here's something for you to see.
 All of these tools, with the exception of the broken ones of course, accumulate facts!
 Thousands, millions of facts!
-They write them down on tape and they wind the tape onto reels by themselves, which we store in the vaults under the hill where the observatory is standing.
+They write them down on tape and they wind the tape onto reels by themselves, which we store in the vaults under the hill where the observatory stands.
 Not a single change in the most distant star's brightness escapes their glassy eyes; with the greatest precision, they determine the chemical composition of the nebulous masses scattered in space; this instrument here, behind the bars and to the right, produces more than a thousand photographs a minute."

 The astronomer looked at the mechanism surrounding us with an expression like how the ancient pagans approached their idols.
 One could read timidity and reverence in his look.